Mte90/gitapper/readme.md

 # Gitapper

-Git is a difficult program to master because can do a lot of things and often everyone needs to adapt to their daily needs, with custom alias and also scripts.
+Git is a difficult program to master because can do a lot of things and often everyone needs to adapt to their daily needs, with custom aliases and also scripts (for various needs).
-The idea behind the project is to create a wrapper to the `git` command that will let you to extend it with custom scripts (to execute before and after the real git command).
+This tool create a wrapper to the `git` command that will let you to extend it with custom scripts ([to execute before and after the real git command](#hooks-script-avalaible)).

 The tool is based on other projects, [the first inspiration for bash wrapper](https://gist.github.com/mmueller/7286919) and [GrumPHP for their tasks system](https://github.com/phpro/grumphp) or [hub](https://hub.github.com/) that extend `git` with a lot of stuff.

-### Why si different from alias?

-An alias is another command to remember, is an external command and is not extending another one.

 ## Requirements